camunda/camunda-bpm-assert/README.md

 <a name="start-using"/>
 ### Start using camunda-bpm-assert!

-Now you have access to all the assertions provided by the fest library - plus the customised camunda BPM assertions provided by this library.
+Now you have access to all the assertions provided by the AssertJ library - plus the customised camunda BPM assertions provided by this library.
 Let's assume you want to assert that your process instance

  * was actually started
  * is waiting at a specific user task and